 DRy Eye Evaluation And Management (DREAM)

-The National Eye Institute has provided funds for planning the DRy Eye Evaluation And Management (DREAM) Study.
-The DREAM Study will evaluate the efficacy and safety of omega 3 fatty acids compared to placebo in patients with mild to moderate dry eye disease (DED).
+The DRy Eye Evaluation And Management (DREAM) Study is a multi-center, double masked randomized clinical trial that is funded by the National Eye Institute to evaluate the efficacy and safety of omega 3 fatty acids (fish oil) compared to placebo in patients with mild to moderate dry eye disease (DED).

 What is Dry Eye Disease and why is DREAM important?

 Dry eye disease occurs when the eye does not produce tears properly, or when the tears produced are not of the correct consistency and evaporate too quickly.
 Tears are necessary for overall eye health and clear vision.
 Tears keep the surface of the eye moist and wash away debris.
 They also help protect the eye from bacterial and other types of infections.